Premature Ventricular Complexes

 Class IC drugs (eg, flecainide, propafenone) are effective for reducing ventricular ectopy and are relatively well tolerated in patients with normal or minimally reduced LV function and no ischemic heart disease.
 They are not recommended in patients with ischemic heart disease because of the adverse outcome observed in the Cardiac Arrhythmia Suppression Trial (CAST).
 In CAST II, moricizine (Ethmozine) demonstrated neither benefits nor adverse effects long term, but, in the early use of the drug, increased mortality on moricizine occurred.
 Moricizine was discontinued in July 2007 because of diminished market demand.

 Class II drugs (beta-blockers) are the drugs of choice in patients who are symptomatic but do not have structural heart disease.
 Also, class II drugs are considered the first choice of therapy for patients with underlying heart disease, especially if their EF is reduced.
-Beta-blockers or calcium blockers often suppress VPCs of right ventricular outflow tract origin.
+Beta-blockers or calcium blockers often suppress PVCs of right ventricular outflow tract origin.

 Clinical trials have suggested that type I antiarrhythmic agents and racemic sotalol increase mortality in patients post-MI.
 Amiodarone may have no adverse effect on mortality in this setting.[43]